sensu/sensu-build/README.md

 Sensu packages, build suite
 ===========================

-This repo contains the toolset needed to build Sensu packages for all currently supported platforms.
+This repo contains the tool set needed to build Sensu packages for all currently supported platforms.
 The builds are 'omnibus' style packages that contain everything they need to run, including their own build of Ruby and all required gems.